Radioactivebun0/BunnyBot/README.md

 # BunnyBot

-A discord bot I made, named after my love for bunnys.
+A discord bot I made, named after my love for bunnys

 Use `!Bb help` for a list of working commands